FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 ### Preset Memories

 Each parameter has the possibility to store useful preset settings of your own choosing.
-Right click on a parameter dial, and a contextual menu will pop up.
+Right-click on a parameter dial, and a contextual menu will pop up.
 From there you can store the current setting to a Memory Slot, or Recall a setting from a previously saved memory slot.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Generic/ParameterPreset.png)
 <!-- TODO: update the image -->